voerro/vue-tagsinput/README.md

 Vue.component('tags-input', VoerroTagsInput);
 ```

 Include the `dist/style.css` file on your page to apply the styling.
 You can use CDN, `require()` it inside your JS code, or `@include` it inside your (S)CSS assets.
-Read the `Styling` section to learn how to modify the appearance.
+Read the `Styling` section to learn how to customize the appearance.

 ## Installation via CDN